EIndriksons/RCS/freecodecamp/2-css.md

 # More Advanced CSS Tips and Tricks
+Cascading Style Sheets (CSS) tell the browser how to display the text and other content that you write in HTML.

+Note that CSS is case-sensitive so be careful with your capitalization.

+There are three main ways to apply CSS styling.
+You can apply inline styles directly to HTML elements with the `style` attribute.
+Alternatively, you can place CSS rules within `style` tags in an HTML document.
+Finally, you can write CSS rules in an external style sheet, then reference that file in the HTML document.
+Even though the first two options have their use cases, most developers prefer external style sheets because they keep the styles separate from the HTML elements.
+This improves the readability and reusability of your code.

+The idea behind CSS is that you can use a selector to target an HTML element in the DOM (Document Object Model) and then apply a variety of attributes to that element to change the way it is displayed on the page.

 ## Use Attribute Selectors to Style Elements
 You can use the `[attr=value]` attribute selector to style the checkboxes.
 This selector matches and styles elements with a specific attribute value.
 For example, the below code changes the margins of all elements with the attribute `type` and a corresponding value of `radio`: